From Good to Excellent in DDD: Understanding Bounded Contexts in Domain-Driven Design - 8/10

 Context Maps help document relationships:

-• Customer supplier: One context depends on the output of another (for example, Analytics Depends on Campaigns).
+- Customer-Supplier: One context depends on the output of another (e.g., Analytics depends on Campaigns).

-• Anti-Corruption Layer (ACL): Translate between contexts to avoid contamination of the model.
+- Anti-Corruption Layer (ACL): Translates between contexts to avoid model contamination.

-• Shared Kernel: A small model shared between closely connected contexts (for example, a common user profile model).
+- Shared Kernel: A small shared model between closely connected contexts (e.g., a common user profile model).

 4. Ensure loose coupling between contexts

-Use APIs, domain events, or ACLs to avoid direct dependencies on models or logic in other contexts.
+Use APIs, domain events, or ACLs to avoid direct dependencies on other contexts' models or logic.

 5. Maintain autonomy

-Teams that have a context must control their model, rules and releases, minimizing coordination between teams.
+Teams owning a context should control its model, rules, and releases, minimizing coordination between teams.

 1. Blurry context boundaries

 Unclear boundaries lead to inconsistent models and accidental coupling.
-It defines contexts deliberately, not as an afterthought.
+Define contexts deliberately, not as an afterthought.

 2. Overlapping ubiquitous language

-Using the same term with different meanings between contexts (for example, “Engagement” in Campaigns vs. Analytics) causes confusion and errors.
+Using the same term with different meanings across contexts (e.g., “Engagement” in Campaigns vs. Analytics) causes confusion and errors.

 3. God Context (Big Ball of Mud)

-A single gigantic context that tries to do everything ends up with low cohesion and difficult maintenance.
-Divide according to business capacity.
+A single huge context trying to do everything ends with low cohesion and difficult maintenance.
+Divide according to business capability.

 4. Strong coupling between contexts

-Direct access to models or logic from another context breaks the separation and invites unintended consequences.
+Directly accessing another context's models or logic breaks separation and invites unwanted consequences.
 Use integration points.

 5. Over-fragmentation

-Too many small contexts create complexity and excessive integration.
+Too many small contexts generate complexity and excessive integration.
 Balance is key.

 Conclusion

-Bounded Contexts are essential for managing complexity and ensuring clear and maintainable models in Domain-Driven Design.
-By carefully defining boundaries, creating a shared language, and using integration points wisely, you can build scalable and flexible systems — without falling into anti-pattern traps.
+Bounded Contexts are essential to manage complexity and ensure clear, maintainable models in Domain-Driven Design.
+By carefully defining boundaries, creating a shared language, and wisely using integration points, you can build scalable and flexible systems — without falling into anti-pattern traps.

 Where do you see possible Bounded Contexts in your own systems?
 Would you handle them differently now?

-These are the next topics we'll be discussing in this Good to Great series on DDD.
-I hope that we will navigate this important architecture together:
+These are the next topics we will discuss in this series From Good to Great in DDD.
+I hope we navigate together through this important architecture: